MattJohns/BoneMealControl/README.md

  - Place items on the surface rather than replace the target block (e.g. for creating saplings on dirt)

 See the [wiki](https://github.com/MattJohns/BoneMealControl/wiki) for more details.

+Download the mod from [CurseForge](https://minecraft.curseforge.com/projects/bonemeal-control) or find it on the [Twitch app](https://www.twitch.tv/downloads).